HordodongA/Codecool-Full-Stack-Exam-Project_Backend/readme.md

 ## About
 This application has come to life as a full stack software developer school's exam project.
 It wishes to help in maintenace of various properties, like flats, houses, premises, vehicles an so on.
 Helps to collect informaitions, todo lists in one place.
+The goal is help to optimise maintenance things to do, to minimize time requirements and maximize performance by making them planned and preventing from forget something.
 In the first milestone two modules has build: activities and machines.
-In planned future milestones will contains further modules, like cleaning, inspections, inventory, administration & billing, animal and plant maintenance.
+Planned future milestones will contains further modules, like cleaning, inspections, inventory, administration & billing, animal & plant maintenance.
-The goal is help to optimise maintenance things to do, to minimize time requirements and maximize performance by making them planned and preventing from forget something.
 There is a Figma wireframe in the root of the repository.
 It made alongside of user stories, and it contains the basic design of frontend application too.